ryanc414/launchify/README.md

 Launchify
 =========

-Launchify is a tool that makes it super easy to schedule programs to run on a regular schedule on macOS.
+Launchify is a tool that makes it super easy to schedule programs to run as regular background tasks on macOS.
 As an example, to schedule a program `myprog` to run ever 5 minutes:

 ```$ launchify 5m myprog```